-ANSWER KEY

-Describe the outside of the mummy bundle and what materials we ere used to make it.
+Describe the outside of the mummy bundle and what materials were used to make it.

 Answers may vary.

 What does the scan show about who is inside the mummy bundle ?

 Many mummies have images of scans next to their cases.
-See section on 2b for a touch-screen
+See secti on 2b for a touch-screen

 interactive with more information about many of the mummies.

-interactive with more information about many of the mannines.
+Interactive with more information about many of the mannines.

+Description of the land of Description in the state of th Object Name:

-Draw and label a Peruvian burial object that was wrapped with Object Name:
+Draw and label a Peruvian burial object that was wrapped with a mummy.

-a mummy.
 See below.

-NOTE: All Peruvian mummies are found in sections 2a-2f. \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\
+NOTE: All Peruvian mummies are found in sections 2a-2f.

 When was it made?

 See below.

 Where was it found?

 Students will find the

 information for this question

 and the questions above on

 the top of the glass cases that

 contain the mummies.